aleph2c/miros/docs/_sources/introduction.rst.txt

 shared the same synchronous clock.
 Nature doesn't work like this, if your cells suddenly started to operate this way, you would keel over dead in seconds.
 Alan Kay's original biological metaphor of an object was broken.
-He ended up having to call his objects, real objects, instead of objects, because the OOP language which he invented, was `colonized by the C++ popular culture
+He ended up having to call his objects, **real objects**, instead of objects, because the OOP language which he invented, was `colonized by the C++ popular culture
 <https://www.quora.com/What-did-Alan-Kay-mean-by-I-made-up-the-term-object-oriented-and-I-can-tell-you-I-did-not-have-C++-in-mind>`_.

-But “statecharts” build from the miros library, each act as if they were running on their own computer, so they can pass messages like cells pass messages.
-When a message is passed this way, it is called an event.
+But statecharts build from the miros library, each act as if they were running on their own computer, so they can pass messages like cells pass messages.
+When a message is passed this way, it is called an **event**.
 This means that we have to re-name our objects to something else to differentiate them from instantiated Frankenstein structures, very much like Alan Kay did.
-An object that runs in it's own thread is called an active object.
+An object that runs in it's own thread is called an **active object**.

 .. note::